 - CIMPA Schools: This is the historical activity of CIMPA, it focuses on areas where there is a real drive to develop mathematics and where there is a scope for a research project.
 Calls for proposals are launched every year to organise about twenty CIMPA Schools per year.

-- CIMPA Courses: This program consists in funding the organisation of research-level courses in mathematics within the geographic areas of activities of CIMPA (Africa, Central and South America, Asia).
+- CIMPA Courses: This program consists in funding the organisation of master and research level courses in mathematics within the geographic areas of activities of CIMPA (Africa, Central and South America, Asia).
 Every year, two calls for proposals are launched with deadlines in early January and early July.

 - CIMPA Fellowships: CIMPA funds the participation of young mathematicians from developing countries to short-term thematic international programs organised by some of our partner institutions.
 A call for applications is opened for each program.